 We began generating revenues from the commercialization of OFIRMEV in January 2011.
 Prior to that time, we focused primarily on in-licensing and developing OFIRMEV and our former product candidate, omiganan pentahydrochloride, with the goal of supporting regulatory approval for these product candidates.
-We have incurred losses in each year since our inception in May 2004, including net losses of \$93.0 million, \$56.6 million and \$45.5 million for the years ended December 31, 2011, 2010 and 2009, respectively.
-As of December 31, 2011, we had an accumulated deficit of \$366.7 million.
+We have incurred losses in each year since our inception in May 2004, including net losses of \$81.0 million, \$93.0 million and \$56.6 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+As of December 31, 2012, we had an accumulated deficit of \$447.7 million.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and our working capital.
-For example, while our development expenses decreased in 2011 and 2010 due to the completion of our clinical development program for OFIRMEV, and the discontinuation of our development program for our omiganan pentahydrochloride product candidate, we incurred increased commercialization and marketing expenses during 2011 and 2010 as we launched OFIRMEV.
-Further, in 2011, we also incurred significant increased sales, marketing and outsourced manufacturing expenses.
+For example, while our development expenses have decreased since 2010 due to the completion of our clinical development program for OFIRMEV, we have incurred increased commercialization and marketing expenses since that time in connection with our launch of OFIRMEV.
+Further, since the launch of OFIRMEV, we have also incurred significant increased sales, marketing and outsourced manufacturing expenses.
 In addition, we are required to pay a minimum annual royalty under our license agreement for OFIRMEV and we have minimum purchase obligations under our supply agreements with our contract manufacturers for OFIRMEV.
 If our sales of OFIRMEV are insufficient to meet our minimum annual royalty obligations, we will be required to make larger royalty payments than would have otherwise been required based on sales of OFIRMEV alone.
 As a result, we expect to continue to incur significant operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.